Acting D.C. police chief tells lawmakers at confirmation hearing he wants focused arrests to combat violent crime

 The five-member Committee on the Judiciary and Public Safety will schedule a vote on Contee’s appointment at a later date, and if a majority approves, the full council will hold a final vote.
 It appeared that members, who met remotely, were largely pleased with Contee.

-Council Member Charles Allen (D-Ward 6), the committee chairman who often clashed with the last chief, told Contee he “represents a break from the previous administration” and offers a narrative “more reflective of where we need to go.”
+Council member Charles Allen (D-Ward 6), the committee chairman who often clashed with the last chief, told Contee he “represents a break from the previous administration” and offers a narrative “more reflective of where we need to go.”

-Member Brooke Pinto (D-Ward 2), said, “Hopefully your confirmation will begin a new era of law enforcement in D.C.,” adding residents “deserve to have a police force that is open, honest and trustworthy, and there is a lot of work to be done.”
+Brooke Pinto (D-Ward 2), said, “Hopefully your confirmation will begin a new era of law enforcement in D.C.”
+She added residents “deserve to have a police force that is open, honest and trustworthy, and there is a lot of work to be done.”

 Contee joined the police department in 1989 as a cadet after having grown up in Northeast Washington’s Carver-Langston neighborhood with a father who was addicted to and sold drugs.
 On Thursday, he spoke at length of his challenging childhood, portraying himself as someone who understands the impact, good and bad, police can have on neighborhoods, particularly on city youth.

-If confirmed, Contee will lead a department through a challenging period of social and racial reckoning following a summer of demonstrations after the death in police custody of George Floyd in Minneapolis.
+If confirmed, Contee will lead a department through a challenging period of social and racial reckoning following a summer of demonstrations after the killing in Minneapolis police custody of George Floyd.
 He also faces new threats of domestic terrorism following the Jan.
 6 insurrection at the Capitol.

 The council is exploring ways to shift police responsibilities and find other ways to approach schools safety, traffic stops and responding to people suffering mental health crises, as a way of lessoning the footprint of law enforcement in the District.
 A commission established by the council president is set to deliver a report Wednesday recommending more than 80 changes to policing in the District that could include a smaller department with less money.

-Nearly all of the 25 people who testified at the hearing supported Contee, many saying his difficult experiences growing up mirrored their own struggles and those of many District residents, giving him an understanding of the impact of crime and of law enforcement.
+Nearly all of the 25 people who testified at the hearing supported Contee, many saying his difficult experiences growing up mirrored their own struggles and those of many District residents to give him an understanding of the impact of crime and of law enforcement.

 Roger Marmet, whose 22-year-old son, Roger “Tom” Marmet, was fatally shot by a stray bullet fired in the District in 2018, said the city needs to broaden its efforts to reinvent police to develop a “comprehensive plan across every agency of government” to address the underlying causes of violence.